ukparliament/commons-library-open-day/2025/idms/index.md

 The 'Parliament: Facts and figures' series covers topics including elections, government, legislation, Members and parliamentary business.

 #### [Egg timer](https://api.parliament.uk/egg-timer/meta)
-For the calculation of scrutiny periods - that is, the period of time available to each House to approve or annul SIs and treaties before Parliament.
+Certain papers laid before Parliament - such as statutory instruments and treaties - are subject to scrutiny periods.
+This is the period of time during which each House can approve or annul.
+The end date depends on the sittings of either House.
+The egg-timer provides a calculation of these periods.

 We also work with the [History of Parliament Trust](https://www.historyofparliamentonline.org/) on [Members of Parliament after 1832](https://membersafter1832.historyofparliamentonline.org/) and on [Peerages](https://peerages.historyofparliamentonline.org/).